 Resorts offers New Jersey players two kinds of bonuses: both a no-deposit bonus as well as a deposit bonus, should you choose to make a first-time deposit with the site.

 The bonuses break down as follows:

 |No Deposit Bonus||$20|

-Players who create an account at Resorts are eligible for a two-part bonus – a $20 no deposit bonus (exclusive) and a $1,000 first deposit bonus.
+Players who create an account at Resorts are eligible for a two-part bonus – a $20 no deposit bonus (exclusive) and a first deposit bonus of 100% up to $1,000.

 As long as you’re new to Resorts, you can receive a $20 bonus for free by using bonus code MAXBONUS while registering your new player account.
 Your free funds will be credited to your bankroll as soon as the casino staff has verified your submission.

 In contrast to the 20x wager requirement for the first deposit bonus described below, this Resorts free money bonus must be played through only 5x before a withdrawal will be permitted.